Wars of the Roses: Redesdale's rebellion

 In April 1469, a rebellion broke out in Yorkshire under a leader known only as Robin of Redesdale.
-A second pro-Lancastrian revolt broke out the following month, which demanded the restoration of Henry Percy as Earl of Northumberland, however the revolt was quickly crushed by the current earl, John Neville, though he made little attempt to quell Redesdale's actions.
-Warwick and Clarence had spent the summer assembling troops, officially to suppress the revolt, however, in early July they travelled to Calais, where Clarence and Isabel were married in a ceremony overseen by Warwick.
+A second pro-Lancastrian revolt broke out the following month, which demanded the restoration of Henry Percy as Earl of Northumberland.
+The revolt was quickly crushed by the earl, John Neville, though he made little attempt to quell Redesdale's actions.
+Warwick and Clarence had spent the summer assembling troops, officially to suppress the revolt but in early July they travelled to Calais, where Clarence and Isabel were married in a ceremony overseen by Warwick.
 They returned to London, where they assembled their troops, ostensibly to remove 'evil councillors' from the king's company and re-establish good governance and moved north to link with the Yorkshire rebels.
 Privately, Warwick hoped to depose Edward and install the nineteen-year-old Clarence on the throne.

-Redesdale defeated royal troops at Edgcote on 26 July 1469; although Redesdale was reportedly killed, the two royal commanders, William Herbert, 1st Earl of Pembroke and Humphrey Stafford, 1st Earl of Devon were both captured and executed.
-Edward's father-in-law, Earl Rivers, and the earl's son, Sir John Woodville, were apprehended and murdered.
+Redesdale defeated royal troops at Edgcote on 26 July 1469; although Redesdale was reportedly killed, the two royal commanders, William Herbert, 1st Earl of Pembroke, and Humphrey Stafford, 1st Earl of Devon, were both captured and executed.
+Elizabeth Woodville's father, Lord Rivers, and brother Sir John Woodville were apprehended and murdered.
 After the battle, Edward was taken captive by George Neville and held at Middleham Castle.
-However, it soon became clear to the rebels that neither Warwick nor Clarence enjoyed significant support, and unable to quell the growing disorder, Edward was released in September of that year and reassumed his duties as king.
-In March 1470, Warwick and Clarence exploited political instabilities to induce Lincolnshire into a full-scale revolt, hoping to lure Edward north where he could be taken by Warwick's men.
-However, on 12 March 1470, Edward routed the Yorkist rebels at Losecoat Field and captured the rebel leader, the Baron Willoughby, who named Warwick and Clarence as the "partners and chief provokers" of the rebellion.
-Physical evidence also came to light which proved the complicity of the two men, who subsequently fled to France in May.
-Willoughby was beheaded, and his lands seized.
+It soon became clear to the rebels that neither Warwick nor Clarence enjoyed significant support, and unable to quell the growing disorder, Edward was released in September of that year and re-assumed his duties as king.
+In March 1470, Warwick and Clarence exploited political instabilities to incite the 1470 Lincolnshire Rebellion, hoping to lure Edward north where he could be taken by Warwick's men.
+On 12 March 1470, Edward routed the Yorkist rebels at the Battle of Losecoat Field and captured the rebel leader, the Baron Willoughby, who named Warwick and Clarence as the "partners and chief provokers" of the rebellion.
+Physical evidence also came to light which proved the complicity of the two men, who fled to France in May.
+Willoughby was beheaded and his lands seized.